 You can keep totally cooled banana muffins in an airtight container at room temperature for up to 3 days and up to a week in the fridge.

-Yes, you can make these muffins and store in an airtight container for up to 3 months.
+Yes, you can make these muffins and store in an airtight container in the freezer for up to 3 months.

 If you need them in 15-30 minutes, you can ripen bananas quickly in the oven at 300°F(150C°) by placing them with their peels as long as they are not very green bananas.